 Sail the Caribbean

-We maintain three Hobie Cat sailboats for your pleasure.
+We offer complimentary access to Hobie Cat sailboats for your pleasure.
 Experienced sailors enjoy visiting the small nearby cayes, even taking lunch (and a few beers) for the journey.
 The larger boat will accommodate four people, so you can go with friends, or make new friends.
 It's easy to learn to sail these boats, so just ask if you would like to try it – our captains will be happy to "teach you the ropes" (no charge) and you will be sailing in no time!

 Snorkeling right off the beach is fun and free, including complimentary use of our gear.
 There are always fish to find around the docks and you can stay close to shore.
 But for the ultimate snorkeling experience, you can schedule a half-day trip with our professional guides over the coral reef system just minutes from St. George's.
 You will find sea life on your own, and our guides will point out varieties of reef fish, rays, eels, conch, and possibly manatees.
 This is great fun with a group, or just for two!
 Snorkelers can also sign up to join a full-day guided trip to the Blue Hole and Lighthouse Reef.
 This is a diver's mecca but is also a tropical dream trip for snorkelers.